open-mpi/ompi-scripts/README.md

 The scripts are designed to push to S3 (fronted by the CloudFront download.open-mpi.org URL), but can also scp to the web tree for www.open-mpi.org until the web bits are updated.

+## migration/

+Scripts for migrating bits of Open MPI's infrastructure from IU or HostGator to AWS.